-The ICT40120 Certificate IV in Information Technology is the ideal starting point to build your portfolio and get into the web development industry.
-You will be mentored by experienced developers who will help you build stunning modern web sites and prepare you for your future job as a Web Developer.
+The Certificate IV in Information Technology (Web Development) specialisation is the ideal starting point to build your portfolio and get into the web development industry.

 Career opportunities, include: